-Some time ago I wrote a post about the different things that affect how shoes will stretch on the Swedish version of this blog (will be posted here on the English one in the future), a topic that you can say a lot about.
+Some time ago I wrote a post about the different things that affect how shoes will stretch on the Swedish version of this blog (will be posted here on the English one in the future: EDIT, up now here), a topic that you can say a lot about.
 That was about shoe construction and how it differently affect stretching, here we look at a few aspects which instead is about how they are, so to say “exposed to” when being used.

 Above all I thought I’d highlight the fact that shoes made of leather in simple terms has the ability to stretch as much as required.
 We can take an example, a person buys a plain cap toe oxford which fits tight over the widest part of the foot and also above the instep.
 Not that they are too small, but tight.
 They take a while to break in, but after a dozen wears the leather that has been under pressure from the foot has stretched out and they start to get really comfortable.
 Then we take another person, who buys the same model of plain cap toe oxfords, but here they are instead almost are it a bit spacious, they are not tight at all at the shoe’s widest part or over the instep, but it was not at all possible to go down in size or so, then they were way too tight.
 His shoes will maybe stretch a tiny bit, but overall keeps the size when the pressure of the foot on the shoe is not all that big, ergo, there’s no need to stretch.